 Field-hunting tip

-Look in plutonic igneous environments country — that is the host setting where diorite typically forms.
+Look in plutonic igneous environments country, the host setting where diorite typically forms.
 If you start seeing plagioclase, biotite, hornblende in float, you are in the right ground.
 Field specimens usually show a granular habit, so train your eye for that shape before scanning the outcrop.